 - Data mining

-Prior to the events of 2020, NetMotion Software blogged about the benefits of digital policing, including:
+NetMotion Software also pointed out the benefits of digital policing, including:

 - Anytime, anywhere access to data